What is the RED (Radio Equipment Directive)?

 The RED’s predecessor directive, the R&TTE Directive, was introduced in 1999.
 This has led to a conformity assessment regime based on manufacturers’ declarations, rather than independent tests.

 It is important to note that the equipment within the scope of RED must meet the essential requirements of both the Low Voltage Directive & the EMC Directive.
-RED also requires the equipment to be constructed for efficient use of the radio spectrum, and to avoid any interference with the terrestrial or orbital communcations networks.
+RED also requires the equipment to be constructed for efficient use of the radio spectrum, and to avoid any interference with the terrestrial or orbital communications networks.
 Additional requirements are made for certain classes of equipment.

 There are a number of ways in which a manufacturer can ensure that their product complies with RED.
 If Harmonized Standards exist for the equipment produced, they may self-declare.
 If these do not exist, the manufacturer will have to involve a Notified Body to assess the ability of the equipment to meet essential requirements of the Directive before self-certification can take place.
-The CE logo is used on the product to indicate it complies with the Directive.
+The CE or UKCA logo is used on the product to indicate it complies with the Directive.

 The Objective of the Radio Equipment Directive is to provide an open market for telecommunications equipment and permit apparatus which has been approved for use in one EEA country to be sold without any restrictions in any other EEA country.
 By mandating the application of common technical requirements for all apparatus within the EU, even when these are not strictly Harmonised Standards, the Directive aims to ensure compatibility between all equipment such that it can be used in any member state without loss of performance or danger to the user or to public communications networks.

 RED applies to “Radio Equipment” which is defined as follows: